 So I’m going to share my exact process with you today.

-Open up your image in Lightroom. (if you don’t know how to do that check out this Tutorial)
+Open up your image in Lightroom.

 The image I will be using hash browns in it already so it’s going to be easy to transition to where I want the colors to be.